 We are looking for collaborators who want to engage with museum culture, explore our resources, and work with the NYSCI Explainers to infuse innovation and current design principles, thinking and insight into NYSCI’s Science Career Ladder.
 NYSCI is interested in individuals and groups who want to test ideas with the public, develop new work or new components of existing projects, and introduce different perspectives into the way we present information and engage with our multiple publics.
 During their residency, each DiR will participate in public programs and be paired with a small group of two or three Explainers.

-High school and college students participating in our Science Career Ladder program by working on the museum floor, while receiving mentoring, professional development and career preparation opportunities.
-Explainers are the face of NYSCI.
+Explainers are the face of NYSCI; high school and college students participating in NYSCI’s Science Career Ladder program who work on the museum floor, while receiving mentoring, professional development and career preparation opportunities.
 They explain our exhibits, perform demonstrations, support educational workshops, and act as role models to students in NYSCI’s out-of-school camps and clubs.
 Easily recognized by their trademark red aprons, Explainers bring a love of learning and communicating science, technology, engineering and math (STEM) to younger audiences.
-They hold a deep understanding of our visitors (community and school groups, as well as young people and their families), including who they are, and how they best learn.
+They have a deep understanding of our visitors (community and school groups, as well as young people and their families), including who they are and how they learn best.
 The Explainers are a highly diverse group of young people with a wide range of life experiences and cultural backgrounds.

-Residents need to commit to working an average of 5 hours/week with their Explainer partners and comply with some basic expectations for participating in a youth development context.
-NYSCI has a budget for prototyping, producing workshops and events, and/or build-outs/installations for DiR projects.
-See specific amounts for each residency below.
+Residents must be able to commit to working an average of 5 hours/week with their Explainer partners and comply with some basic expectations for participating within a youth development context.
+NYSCI has a budget for prototyping, producing workshops and events, and/or build-outs/installations for Designer-in-Residence projects (see specific amounts for each residency below).
 The timing of residencies will be determined based on preferences listed in the application, programming opportunities and available space at the museum.

-- Three-Month Residency (NYSCI will select three DiRs for this category): A good opportunity for working out a new component of a larger project that could be prototyped and/or showcased at the end of the residency and includes: A $4000 Designer Stipend; and $1500 budget for materials, prototyping, workshops, build-outs/installations.
+- Three-Month Residency (NYSCI will select two DiRs for this category): A three-month residency offers the opportunity to work out a new component of a larger project that could be prototyped and/or showcased at the end of the residency and includes: A $4,000 designer stipend; and $1,500 budget for materials, prototyping, workshops and build-outs/installations.

-- Six-Month Residency (NYSCI will select one DiR for this category): A good opportunity for developing a new, large-scale project that will be prototyped on the museum floor at various points during the residency. $7500 Designer Stipend; and $3000 budget for materials, prototyping, workshops, build-outs/installations.
+- Six-Month Residency (NYSCI will select one DiR for this category): A six-month residency offers the opportunity for developing a new, large-scale project that will be prototyped on the museum floor at various points during the residency. $8,000 designer stipend; and $3,000 budget for materials, prototyping, workshops and build-outs/installations.

 Projects do not have to be completed or have final outcomes for the showcase at the end of a residency.
-However, we are looking for public programming opportunities through each residency, which can take the form of prototyping events, hands-on activities, installations/exhibits for NYSCI visitors, talks, workshops and skill-shares.
+However, we are looking for public programming opportunities through each residency, which can take the form of: installations/exhibits, workshops/skill-shares, hands-on activities, prototyping and user testing for, and with, NYSCI visitors.

-Projects vary.
-Below are two examples of what DiRs can bring to NYSCI, and we recognize and are open to many more:
+Everyone’s projects vary.
+Below are two examples of what Designers-in-Residences’ projects can bring to NYSCI.
+We recognize, and are open to, any original ideas:

 Working with Explainers:

-- Need to have experience and/or interest in youth development and working with younger people (high school and college-aged) to share ideas and build projects.
+- Must have experience and/or interest in youth development and working with younger people (high school and college-aged) to share ideas and build projects.

-- Can support and continue the work of NYSCI’s Science Career Ladder to instill the following habits of mind in Explainers: diversity, personability, empathy, flexibility, curiosity, resourcefulness, ability to reflect, and empowerment to try new things.
+- Support and continue the work of NYSCI’s Science Career Ladder to instill the following habits of mind in Explainers: diversity, personability, empathy, flexibility, curiosity, resourcefulness, ability to reflect, and empowerment to try new things.

-- Have an interest in investigating different forms of public engagement in a museum setting.
+- A passion for investigating different forms of public engagement in a museum setting.

 - Are eager to experiment with different ways of considering design, exhibits, learning and information exchange.